Claudia Cassidy

 Although she had a reputation for biting critique, Cassidy's enthusiasm may have been even more powerful.
 Her sustained praise for The Glass Menagerie over several columns is credited with rescuing the show from closing in tryouts and propelling it to move on to Broadway success.
 According to Philip Rose, A Raisin in the Sun became a hit after a surprise positive review from Cassidy as well as "good reviews in other papers."
 In 1975, Cassidy was awarded the Joseph Jefferson Award.
 Her last published writing was for the 1990-91 Lyric Opera program book.

-Cassidy was married to William J. Cassidy for 57 years.
+Cassidy was married to William J. Crawford for 57 years.
 After her husband died in 1986, Cassidy lived at the Drake Hotel until her death in 1996 at the age of 96.

 The Claudia Cassidy Theater of the Chicago Cultural Center is named in her honor.